cypress-io/cypress-documentation/content/api/commands/intercept.md

   },
   (req) => {
     // only requests to URLs starting with 'http://api.example.com/widgets'
-    // having the header 'x-requested-with: exampleClient' will be received }
+    // and having the header 'x-requested-with: exampleClient' will be intercepted }
 })